CrossRef/pdfextract/readme.md

 of one character within the PDF, from only the content of the PDF.
-The *text runs* parser depends on *characters*, which it takes as input and combines together to form lines of text, or *text runs*. *Regions* depends on *text runs*, which it combines into regions or blocks of consecutive lines.
+The *text runs* parser depends on *characters*, which it takes as input and combines together to form lines of text, or *text runs*. *Regions* depends on *text runs*, which it combines into blocks of consecutive lines.

 Other parsers may not output spatial objects that represent text but instead some form of feature boundry. *Columns*, *headers* and *footers* are examples of such